check-spelling-sandbox/conan-center-index/docs/adding_packages/dependencies.md

 ```

 If a dependency was added (or removed) with a release, then the `if` condition could check [`self.version`](https://docs.conan.io/1/reference/conanfile/attributes.html#version).
 Another common case is
-`self.settings.os` dependent requirements which need to be added for certain plaforms.
+`self.settings.os` dependent requirements which need to be added for certain platforms.

 ### Build Requirements